DeCki Ljeta / Los Chicos De Verano {The Boys of Summer}

 Paul Mrazek was always going to be an international kind of guy.
 Born in Regina 55 years ago to a globe-trotting father, before the age of one he also lived in Calgary, Coquitlam, and Iran.
 And while his first language was Farsi, his second was undoubtedly baseball, thanks to an older brother who had taken up with some serious American hardballers inside the foreign-worker community.

-These days, Mrazek does as much as anyone to pave that road.
-He’s on the diamond seven days a week as the head coach of the Cranbrook Bandits, a two-squad array of youngsters aged 13-19 who mostly play against Montana teams like Libby and Kalispell in American Legion Baseball, a venerable tradition that turns 100 next year.
+He’s on the diamond seven days a week in the summer season as the head coach of the Cranbrook Bandits, a two-squad array of youngsters aged 14-19.
+They mostly play against Montana teams like Libby and Kalispell in the American Legion Baseball League, a venerable tradition that turns 100 next year.

 “I’ve been lucky to meet the right people and get good opportunities,” Mrazek says of a coaching journey that began in Richmond, B.C. in 1991 when a neighbour spotted his skills.
 He told young Paul, “I’m taking you to a coaching clinic.
 We need you.”
 That led to a lifetime series of learning stints that traversed baseball hotbeds like Colorado and Phoenix.